 How does atmospheric pressure affect our body?

-Normally there are changes in atmospheric pressure when there are storms, atmospheric instability or strong winds.
-Climbing in height also affects the body.
-Mountaineers are the people who suffer the most from these types of symptoms due to changes in pressure as they climb the mountains.
+Changes in atmospheric pressure are common when there are storms, atmospheric instability, or strong winds.
+Climbing to high altitude also affects the body.
+Mountaineers are the people who suffer most from these symptoms due to the changes in pressure as they climb mountains.
+These changes are significant, especially when related to altitude sickness.
+Furthermore, it is essential to consider that altitude sickness is influenced by the reduction of oxygen at high altitudes, which is also related to altitude sickness. available oxygen levels.

 The most common symptoms are headache, gastrointestinal symptoms, weakness or fatigue, unsteadiness or dizziness, sleep disturbances, among others.
 The most effective measure against the appearance of symptoms of mountain sickness is the descent to lower altitudes, even if they are only a few hundred meters.